-2.1 GENERAL
+2.1 General

-The Canada Shipping Act applies to all Canadian territorial waters and fishing zones.
-Arctic shipping in Canada is governed by several pieces of legislation.
-Principally these are the Arctic Waters Pollution Prevention Act and its regulations, the Canada Shipping Act 2001, the Marine Liability Act, the Marine Transportation Security Act, the Coasting Trade Act and the Canada Labour Code, as well as the Charts and Nautical Publications Regulations, 1995, and Navigation Safety Regulations made pursuant to the Canada Shipping Act.
+The Canada Shipping Act, 2001 applies to all Canadian territorial waters and fishing zones.
+Arctic shipping in Canada is governed by several other pieces of legislation, such as the Arctic Waters Pollution Prevention Act and its regulations, the International Code for Vessels Operating in Polar Waters (the Polar Code, 2017), the Marine Liability Act, the Marine Transportation Security Act, the Coasting Trade Act, the Canada Labour Code and the Marine Machinery Regulations.
 These acts and regulations were created to enhance safety and to protect life, health, property and the marine environment.
-It is the responsibility of ship owners and operators to ensure that they comply with all applicable acts and regulations.
+It is the responsibility of vessel owners and operators to ensure that they comply with all applicable acts and regulations.